When to Replace Pool Filter Sand: Complete Change Schedule

 4. Inspect and clean laterals: Check the lateral assembly for cracks or damage.
 Clean any remaining sand or debris from the laterals using a garden hose.

-5. Add new filter sand gradually: Pour new #20 silica sand slowly while filling the tank with water simultaneously to prevent damage to laterals.
+5. Add new filter sand gradually: Pour new #20 grade silica sand (0.45-0.55mm) slowly while filling the tank with water simultaneously to prevent damage to laterals.
 The water should always be slightly higher than the sand level.

 7. Reassemble and test system: Replace tank lid, reconnect plumbing, and run initial backwash cycle for 3-5 minutes until water runs clear, then rinse for 1-2 minutes before returning to filter mode.